LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Activate and train models
 * Create, deploy and manage agent connectors at the bot level within Conversation Builder
+* View releases (For privileges to create and/or accept releases, add on the "Release Creator" and/or "Release Acceptor" granular permissions, discussed farther below.)
 * View and download analytics data

 This permission doesn't allow the user to create and manage (bot) templates, accounts or users.
 Also, this permission doesn't allow the user access to the Bot Status application, which is the operations area where bot deployments for the entire organization can be managed.